 La Défense is Europe’s largest purpose-built business district to the West of the city of Paris.
 The district is a showcase of France’s great leap into the 21st century.
 For many visitors to France who come to Paris with a preset image in their mind, the Business District is rather unexpected and its true value lies in its position at the far end of the Historical Axis.
 La Défense is indeed the height of the Historical Axis which starts at the Louvre and continues through the Place de la Concorde, the Champs-Elysées and the Arc de Triomphe.

-About La Défense
+About the business district of La Défense

-The CBD of La Défense is not a French commune and its territory is shared by three municipalities: Courbevoie, Nanterre and Puteaux.
+The Central Business District [CBD] of La Défense is not a French commune and its territory is shared by three municipalities: Courbevoie, Nanterre and Puteaux.
 All three communes are part of the département of Hauts-de-Seine (92).
 The CBD is managed by a public development authority, the EPADESA (Établissement public d’aménagement de la Défense Seine Arche).
 For 50 year, French State involvement played a catalyst role for economic dynamism in the Western suburbs of Paris.
 In the coming years EPADESA will invest 2 billion euros, generating 30 000 FTE jobs.

 History of La Défense